yugabyte/yugabyte-db/docs/content/latest/drivers-orms/java/_index.md

 ### Create a YugabyteDB Cluster

-Set up a Free tier Cluster on [Yugabyte Cloud](https://www.yugabyte.com/cloud/).
-The free cluster provides a fully functioning YugabyteDB cluster deployed to the cloud region of your choice.
-The cluster is free forever and includes enough resources to explore the core features available for developing the Java Applications with YugabyteDB database.
-Complete the steps for [creating a free tier cluster](latest/yugabyte-cloud/cloud-quickstart/qs-add/).
+Create a free cluster on [YugabyteDB Managed](https://www.yugabyte.com/cloud/).
+Refer to [Create a free cluster](../../yugabyte-cloud/cloud-basics/create-clusters-free/).

 Alternatively, You can also setup a standalone YugabyteDB cluster by following the [install YugabyteDB Steps](/latest/quick-start/install/macos).

 ## Usage Examples

-For fully runnable code snippets and exaplantion for common operations, see the specific Java driver and ORM section.
-Below table provides quick links for navigating to driver specific documentation and also the usage examples.
+For fully runnable code snippets and explanations for common operations, see the specific Java driver and ORM section.
+The following table provides links to driver-specific documentation and examples.

 | Project | Type | Usage Examples |
 | :------ | :--- | :------------- |